telling the many stories of Appalachia

 For more than 50 years the Reece Museum has told the many stories of Appalachia.
 Housing over 20,000 artifacts, the Reece collection captures the region's past as well as its contemporary art and culture.

 As one of the first museums in Tennessee to be accredited by the American Alliance of Museums, the Reece continues to meet AAM's high standards of excellence.
-Currently, the Reece is one of only thirteen museums in Tennessee to receive this accreditation.
+Currently, the Reece is one of only eighteen museums in Tennessee to receive this accreditation.

 The Museum began in the late 1920s as a class project created by history professor Maxine Mathews.
 Under the supervision of ETSU President Charles C. Sherrod, the Museum continued to grow.
 During the 1930s and 1940s, librarians staffed the Museum and provided tours to visitors.